State-Augmented Graphs for Circular Economy Triage: Introduction Background

 EV battery disassembly at EOL is a counterexample where there are many high-value CE routes that are plausible.
 As such, this has been widely studied due to its critical role in safety, cost recovery, and environmental compliance.
 Traditional approaches to DSP have focused on optimising the order of operations under multiple objectives such as hazard reduction, energy efficiency, and economic return \cite{wu2024knowledge}.
-In the EV battery domain, recent work has introduced multi-objective optimisation models, probabilistic inference over disassembly graphs, and hybrid metaheuristics to improve sequence selection \cite{zhan2023environment,xu2020disassembly,tao2018partial}.
+In the EV battery domain, recent work has introduced multi-objective optimisation models, probabilistic inference over disassembly graphs, and hybrid human-machine metaheuristics to improve sequence selection \cite{xiao2023multi, wu2022multi, kay2022robotic}.
 However, these approaches typically assume deterministic conditions and fixed routing goals, and rarely incorporate diagnostic observations or dynamic evaluation of CE options.

 While these methods provide rigorous formulations, they often lack interpretability and scalability for practitioners.
-Matrix-based representations, for instance, can encode precedence using constructs like stability or priority matrices \cite{wang2021interlocking, xu2020disassembly}, but these abstractions can obscure the product's physical structure.
+Matrix-based representations, for instance, can encode precedence using constructs like stability or priority matrices \cite{xu2020disassembly, wang2021interlocking}, but these abstractions can obscure the product's physical structure.
 To address this, recent work has shifted toward graph-based models.
-Some researchers explore hybrid metaheuristics, such as genetic algorithms, to balance profit and workload \cite{cong2023retired, guo2015disassembly}.
-Others use AND/OR graphs or dual-objective models to manage hazards and energy costs \cite{tian2018modeling, zhan2023environment, ren2018asynchronous}.
-Although these graph-based approaches improve clarity, most existing studies remain focused on static sequence generation rather than adaptive decision-making under uncertainty and operational constraints.
+Some researchers explore hybrid metaheuristics, such as genetic algorithms, to balance profit and workload \cite{cong2023retired}.
+Others use AND/OR graphs or dual-objective models to manage hazards and energy costs \cite{zhan2023environment,tian2018modeling}.
+Existing graph-based approaches often rely on heuristics to solve NP-hard formulations, our method employs a Markov decision formulation that is solvable in polynomial time and supports dynamic optimization \cite{littman2013complexity}.
+This structure avoids the temporal stacking or recurrence required by deep approaches for non-Markovian problems \cite{ni2022recurrent}.